rossjrw/python-syntax/README.md

 * `raise`,`assert` moved from pythonStatement to pythonException
 * `=` moved from pythonOperator to pythonStatement
+* `'single quote strings'` moved from pythonString to the new pythonSymbol, which extends Label

 Python syntax highlighting for Vim
 =========================================